The-Fonz/xfoil-optimization-toolbox/README.md

 The Python XFOIL optimization toolbox can be used to optimize airfoils for a specific operating range.
 I initially made it to be able to optimize the shape of a strut.

+NOTE: Windows and Mac XFOIL binaries are included, see `xfoil` folder.

 ## Useful because...
 of its three different toolsets:
 - `/xfoil` module: Communicates with XFOIL, makes it possible to retrieve polar data with just one function call.